irisida/Go/core/src/15-interfaces/readme.md

 You may think of it as a classification system, in order for a named type to be of, or adhere to a specific interface it must implement the methods of that interface.
 It is therefore preferred in go to hae small/tight interfaces and object or named type can honour several than have massive ones that increase the cognitive complexity and reduce possible re-usage.

 ## basic interface implementation

 ![](/core/src/15-interfaces/assets/1501-interfaces.png)

 ## polymorphic tendencies with interfaces

 ![](/core/src/15-interfaces/assets/1502-polymorphic.png)

 ## type assertions and type switches

 ![](/core/src/15-interfaces/assets/1503-assertions.png)

+In Go we cannot have an interface implement another interface as a form of inheritance.
+Instead we can embed an interface in another, so a peer extension more than a parent-child relationship.